ruijiesang/Roubust_AMCFR/readme.md

 To use a new dataset with this framework, follow the steps below:

 1. **Download the dataset**
-   Place the dataset into your designated local directory.
+   Download the dataset to the specified directory `/home/Data/`.

 2. **Create a new data loader**
-   In the `./Roubust_AMCFR/amr/dataloaders/` folder, create a new data loader script named: `dataloader_Newdataset.py`.
+   In the `./home/amr/dataloaders/` folder, create a new data loader script named: `dataloader_Newdataset.py`.
 Ensure that the output format and return values are consistent with existing loaders (e.g., `dataloader_2016aData.py`).

 3. **Update the configuration file**
    Modify the relevant config file to use your new dataset.
-For example, in: `./Roubust_AMCFR/train_DAELSTM/DAELSTM_configs/DAELSTM_train.yaml` set the `dataset` field to:`dataset: Newdataset`.
+For example, in: `./home/train_DAELSTM/DAELSTM_configs/DAELSTM_train.yaml` set the `dataset` field to:`dataset: Newdataset`.

 ## Change the model
 To add and train a new model within this framework, follow these steps: